fluencelabs/docs/docs/stake/overview.md

 **FLT** rewards earned each epoch are unlocked (vested) over time to encourage long-term commitment to the Network and consistent value contribution.

-Rewards unlocked proportionally every epoch (24 hours).
-Each unlock releases a fraction of the rewards earned in that period.
-This process continues for six months with a daily unlock of 1/182 total rewards.
+Rewards unlock proportionally every epoch (24 hours) at a daily unlock amount of 1/182 of vested rewards for the six months period.

 Let's break this down with a simple example:

 1. In the 5th epoch, you earn 182 FLT.
 2. Starting from this moment, for the next 182 days (about 6 months):

-   - Every day (which is one epoch), 1 FLT from this reward becomes available for you to use.
+   - Every day (which is one epoch), 1 FLT (1/182) from this reward becomes available.
    - This continues until all 182 FLT are unlocked.

 3. Now, let's say in the 6th epoch, you earn another 182 FLT.